Blazam-App/docs.blazam.org/docsource/update/self.md

 !!! info

 	Self-update is now in Beta.
+You can also set up automatic updates.
+Check the [auto  update](aut.md) page for more info.

 Blazam can update itself regardless of how it is installed.

-## Setup
+## Self-Update Setup
 Some manual configuration is neccessary to perform self-updates for now.

 First decide the account to use.
-There are two options.
+There are two approved options.

 1. Use the Active Directory Credentials provided to Blazam
 1. Use a custom set of credentials. *(This can be a local user account with no administrative permissions)*